-The winner of our rock climbing daypack review is the Patagonia Linked Pack 18L.
-It performed well across a range of areas and scored highly in all five of our evaluation criteria.
-The Linked is sewn from a combination of 630, and 940-denier polyurethane coated Cordura nylon, which makes it one of the more durable packs in the test.
+The Patagonia Linked Pack 18L performed well across a range of areas and scored highly in all five of our evaluation criteria.
+The Linked is made of 940-denier polyurethane-coated Cordura nylon, which makes it one of the most durable packs in the test.
 Our testers find that it climbs better than the other contenders in our fleet.The exterior is sleek but includes a rope strap and well-placed anchor points for lashing on extra gear.
 The removable hip belt and sternum strap add some versatility.
 This pack deserves real consideration from anyone looking for an excellent multi-pitch climbing pack.

 Patagonia Linked Pack 18L Review

 The collective experience of the testers who tried the Patagonia Linked totals hundreds of Grade IV or longer rock routes.
 Many of them possess enough confidence and speed that they no longer like to climb with a pack, even on 1,000+ ft objectives.
 Fortunately for you, they all seemed to be fighting over whose turn it was to use this award-winner, and it was worn on everything from long rock routes to alpine adventures.

 The Linked weighs in at 20 ounces (566 grams).
 This puts it on the slightly heavier side of our range.

 The two-ounce difference between the Linked and the other packs won't make much of a difference on a route where you've decided to carry a pack in the first place, and the added capacity or durability can be well worth it.
 Climbers can trim an extra 2.1 ounces by removing the hip belt and sternum straps.